 We can learn all sorts of methods of dealing with these problems by talking to our plot neighbours.
 Most methods are not foolproof, not even the nasty chemicals, and isn’t it a shame to grow your own then throw/spray/ sprinkle our own crops with those same chemicals.

 There are products you can buy which are suitable for organic growing, like organic slug pellets and I will list any others I know of which might help as I learn about them.

-SB Plant Invigorator – the environmentally friendly growth stimulant and pesticide – was first recommended to Pete Clee, our esteemed vice-chair, by the horticulturalist at Bristol Zoo, and having tried it he has passed on the information.
-Now lots of us, who are trying to be organic are using this to control pests while, at the same time, helping to control mildew, provide a foliar feed with a non-toxic application.
-One of the really big advantages is that you can harvest and eat immediately – BUT, DO READ THE INSTRUCTIONS.
+SB Plant Invigorator – the environmentally friendly growth stimulant and pesticide – was first recommended to us by the horticulturalist at Bristol Zoo.
+Now lots of us, who are trying to be organic, are using this to control pests such as whitefly, blackfly and greenfly; at the same time, helping to control mildew and provide a foliar feed with a non-toxic application.
+One of the really big advantages is that you can harvest and eat immediately – BUT DO READ THE INSTRUCTIONS.

 I have bought this on-line.
 You can buy in various on-line shops, check out the best price with P&P to suit you.
-(2010 prices in the region of £12 – £14 for a bottle to make up 25 litres.)
+(2020 prices in the region of £16 for a 500ml bottle of concentrate.)

-I hope other allotment members will offer their tried and tested methods for treating these problems, or debunk any which really don’t work.
-Please send your ideas and suggestions to: email@example.com
+We hope other allotment members will offer their tried and tested methods for treating these problems, or debunk any which really don’t work.
+Please send your ideas and suggestions to us at email@example.com